RafalManka/LibGDX-Dagger2/README.md

     ScreenComponent.Factory screenComponentFactory();
 }
 ```

-Create a subcomponent.
-Annotate the interface with @Screen annotation which we will create in a
+Initiate the creation of a subcomponent.
+Annotate the interface with the @Screen annotation, which
-second.
-Declare all your modules inside @Subcomponent annotation. create inject method for every
+we will develop shortly.
+Inside the @Subcomponent annotation, declare all your modules.
+For each
-screen and create @subcomponent.Factory interface.
+screen, create an inject method and establish a @Subcomponent.Factory interface.

 ```java
 @Screen
 @Subcomponent(modules = {